Research advancing the common good

 During her residency, Monalisa will work in the areas of race and child trafficking.
 “With my focus on child safety, I am looking forward to teaming up with in-house experts at the center and finding practical solutions to make the world the safe space it should be,” she said.

-Mulligan, Juskus, Deane, and Monalisa are joining a community of scholars at the Center for Social Concerns that has expanded significantly in the past couple years with other new faculty, faculty fellows, and postdoctoral fellows doing research for the common good.
+Mulligan, Juskus, Deane, and Monalisa are joining a community of scholars at the Institute for Social Concerns that has expanded significantly in the past couple years with other new faculty, faculty fellows, and postdoctoral fellows doing research for the common good.
 These scholars — individually and through research collaborations — are tackling some of the most complex questions of justice today in the areas of climate, labor, mass incarceration, poverty, and technology.
 Visit the center’s people page to read more about them.